blinklabs-io/docs/src/content/docs/guides/cardano-up/003-using-cardano-up.md

 ![cardano-up-eval-env-plus-tip](/cardano-up-eval-env-plus-tip.png)

-> ⚠️ If you get an error you might have to wait for the Cardano Node to finish syncing before running.
+> ⚠️ If you get an error you might have to wait for the Cardano node to finish syncing before running.

 ***

 ## View Available Packages to Install

 Let's now see what other packages are available that we might need or want to install.
-We can run the following command to see available packages.
+We can run the following command to see available packages:

 ```
 cardano-up list-available